 Category: ansible

 Command Comment $ sudo su – Get root privileges and load the root user’s environment. $ sudo !!
-Repeat the last command with sudo privileges. $ printenv Prints all environment variables. $ ssh-copy-id remote-host Use locally available keys to authorize logins on a remote machine. $ journalctl -rx -p 4 Displays logs in the reverse…
+Repeat the last command with sudo privileges. $ printenv Prints all environment variables. $ ssh-copy-id example Use locally available keys to authorize logins on a remote machine. $ ssh-keygen -R example Remove a host entry from the…

 I recently had to use a Jinja2 if statement to create variables depending on a set of conditions in an Ansible role.
 To achieve this, I had to revisit YAML block scalars and Jinja2 whitespace control.
 YAML block style scalar A scalar in YAML represents an indivisible value such as a string, number, or boolean,…